luisbernardinello/azurejay/README.md

 ## About

-AzureJay, represented by an Atlantic Bird mascot, is a conversational language learning app whose mission is to provide a efficient conversational experience for language learning through AI-powered interactions using MRKL (Modular Reasoning, Knowledge, and Language) neuro-symbolic architecture.
-Our platform offers a refreshing alternative to traditional language learning apps by focusing on natural conversation, precise grammar correction, contextual feedback, and adaptive learning paths tailored to each user's proficiency level and interests.
+AzureJay, represented by an Atlantic Bird mascot, is a conversational language learning app whose mission is to provide a efficient conversational experience for language learning through AI-powered interactions using MRKL (Modular Reasoning, Knowledge, and Language) architecture.
+Our platform offers a refreshing alternative to traditional language learning apps by focusing on natural conversation.

-Unlike conventional apps that rely solely on predefined lessons, AzureJay engages users in natural conversations while intelligently detecting errors in grammar, pronunciation, and vocabulary, providing real-time corrections and explanations.
+Unlike conventional apps that rely solely on predefined lessons, AzureJay engages users in natural conversations while intelligently detecting errors in grammar and vocabulary, providing real-time corrections and explanations.
 The system combines neural network models with symbolic reasoning to deliver a more effective language learning experience.

-All software is licensed under AGPLv3, which guarantees the freedom to run, study, share, and modify the software.

 <details open="open">
   <summary>Table of Contents</summary>